The Ingraham Angle

 The Ingraham Angle is an American conservative news and opinion-based talk show that premiered on October 30, 2017, on the Fox News channel.
 The show features Laura Ingraham and guests discussing the day's latest issues, news, as well as controversies.
 The program airs at 7 p.m.
 ET.

-Guest hosts for the program include Raymond Arroyo, Brian Kilmeade, Jeanine Pirro, Jason Chaffetz, Tammy Bruce, Kayleigh McEnany and Will Cain.
+Guest hosts for the program include Raymond Arroyo, Brian Kilmeade, Jason Chaffetz, Kayleigh McEnany and Will Cain.

 It is the third highest rated cable TV news program for total viewers.

 In 2018, Marjory Stoneman Douglas High School student and shooting survivor David Hogg organized an ongoing boycott of the show following a Twitter post in which Ingraham ridiculed him.
 The boycott resulted in 27 advertisers dropping the show.

 History

 In September 2017, Fox News announced The Ingraham Angle as the newest show in their primetime lineup and following Hannity at a new time of 9 PM ET/6 PM PT starting on October 30, 2017.
 Before the show's debut, news anchors took over the 10 p.m.
 ET/7 p.m.
 PT time slot under the branding Fox News Tonight.
 Prior to hosting The Ingraham Angle, Laura Ingraham had been a guest host, guest panelist, and commentator on various Fox News primetime programs including The O'Reilly Factor and Hannity.
 She has hosted her weekday radio show since 2001.

 The Ingraham Angles debut program guest was White House Chief of Staff John F. Kelly.
 The show garnered 3.3 million total viewers with 622,000 news demographic viewers, more than that of MSNBC and CNN.
 Other guests on The Ingraham Angle have included Univision's Jorge Ramos, former White House Press Secretary Ari Fleischer, attorney and former Harvard Law School professor Alan Dershowitz, former Hillary Clinton State Department advisor and Deputy Secretary of State for Strategic Communications Philippe Reines.

 On June 26, 2023, it was announced that The Ingraham Angle would move to 7 p.m.
 ET beginning July 17, 2023, replacing Jesse Watters Primetime (which is moving to 8 p.m. to replace the cancelled Tucker Carlson Tonight) in its former timeslot.